MrFabri/deno-api-npm/README.md

-# EXPRESS API USING DENO WITH NPM
+# Deno API using npm packages
-This is a very simple RestAPI testing the latest feature of deno which is the compatibility with npm We are using popular packages from npm like express and mongoose
+This is a very simple Rest API testing the latest feature of deno which is the compatibility with npm.
+We use popular npm packages like express and mongoose

 ## Requirements
 - **[Deno](https://deno.land/manual/getting_started/installation)**